jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 (1) The Environmental Protection Authority is responsible for ensuring the efficient and co-ordinated processing of a joint application for consent for a cross-boundary activity.
 (2) The EPA must, in relation to the joint application, liaise with the relevant consent authority to— (a) prepare a request for further information under section 42 so that, where practicable, the request covers all the information needed in relation to the whole cross-boundary activity; and
-  (b) ensure that the application is notified jointly by the EPA and the relevant consent authority; and (c) set a closing date for the making of submissions; and (d) receive submissions and provide copies of them to the consent authority; and (e) set the hearing time, date, and venue, and notify submitters of those matters; and (f) set the procedure for the hearing; and
+  (b) ensure that if both applications must be publicly notified, they are notified jointly by the EPA and the relevant consent authority; and
+  (c) set a closing date for the making of submissions (if applicable); and (d) receive submissions and provide copies of them to the consent authority; and (e) set the hearing time, date, and venue, and (if applicable) notify submitters of those matters; and (f) set the procedure for the hearing; and
   (g) provide general administrative services.
-(3) The EPA may extend a time period that applies to the processing of the application for a marine consent in order to ensure that—
+(3) The EPA may extend a time period that applies to the processing of the application for a marine consent in order to ensure that (where applicable)—
   (a) the application for a marine consent is notified jointly with the application for resource consent:
   (b) submissions on the applications close on the same date:
   (c) the applications are heard (if there is a hearing) at the same time and place.